Avoiding Corporate Governance Failures Begins With Better Understanding the Board’s Oversight Role

 Strategy is what separates sustainable leaders from lifestyle organizations.
 Strategy starts with mission.
 Quick, what’s the mission of your organization?
 Boards cannot govern effectively unless they understand who the organization is serving and how it serves them.
 Once a Board understands that, everything else – the strategies, tactics, even the org chart – fall into place.
 (Note: in the governance audit work we do, most Boards and Directors CANNOT consistently articulate the mission of their organization, ie everyone has a different idea of what the mission is)

 Hiring and performance managing the CEO.
 Most Boards understand their role to hire the right CEO.
 An increasing number of Boards understand that performance management of the CEO is also part of their role.
 CEO’s are generally the only employee reporting to the Board.
 We expect every other employee to be well managed.
 The same must apply to the CEO.

-The Five Operating Elements that Make Boards Effective
+The Five Elements that Make Board Operations Effective

 For a Board to focus on risk, strategy and the role of the CEO it needs to have these five elements in place.
 Here’s how: